Essiac tea is an herbal tea that has gained widespread popularity among natural health enthusiasts in recent years.

 Though the tea is still said to be a Native American natural remedy, evidence to back up this claim is limited.

-Essiac tea is a blend of different herbs, including burdock root, slippery elm, sheep sorrel and Indian rhubarb.
+Essiac tea is a blend of different herbs, including:

-In addition to its purported anticancer properties, Essiac tea is also believed to enhance detoxification, boost immune function and reduce inflammation (1).
+In addition to its purported anticancer properties, Essiac tea is also believed to enhance detoxification, boost immune function, and reduce inflammation (

 The tea is usually sold in powder form, but capsule and tea bag varieties are also available.

-Traditionally, it’s made by combining two ounces (57 ml) of concentrated tea with the same amount of heated spring water.
+Traditionally, it’s made by combining 2 ounces (57 mL) of concentrated tea with the same amount of heated spring water.

-Summary Essiac tea is made from a blend of herbs claimed to fight cancer, improve immunity, increase detoxification and decrease inflammation.
+Essiac tea is made from a blend of herbs claimed to fight cancer, improve immunity, increase detoxification, and decrease inflammation.

 Its four main ingredients have all been associated with various health-promoting properties.